Policy: Political elections

 - The staff member must apply for leave for any campaign related absences.

 - They may apply for paid leave (up to the extent of any available accrued leave entitlement) or leave without pay.
 However, if there is a shortfall in the amount of available accrued leave entitlement, the staff member must apply for leave without pay.

 - The Delegate has the discretion to approve, or not to approve leave without pay.
 However, the Delegate should not unreasonably refuse to grant the leave.
 When making a decision the Delegate is to consider the operational requirements of the area as well as the individual staff member’s needs.

 If the staff member is the successful candidate

-- If the staff member is the successful parliamentary candidate, he/she will be required to resign his/her position with the University.
+- If the staff member is the successful parliamentary candidate, they will be required to resign their position with the University.